-• Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
-The organization will tell you its decision in writing and explain the reasons for it.
+Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-Deadlines for "fast appeal" at Level 2
+Deadlines for "fast appeal"

-- If your health requires it, ask the Independent Review Organization for a "fast appeal." - If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.
+- If your health requires it, ask the independent review organization for a "fast appeal." - If the organization agrees to give you a "fast appeal," the organization must give you an answer to your Level 2 appeal within 72 hours after it receives your appeal request.

-Deadlines for "standard appeal" at Level 2
+Deadlines for "standard appeal"